The 7 Best Teleprompters

 video play icon

-This wiki has been updated 37 times since it was first published in March of 2015.
+This wiki has been updated 38 times since it was first published in March of 2015.
 There is no need to memorize the scripts for presentations, lectures, news summaries, or infomercials, if you have one of these handy teleprompters.
 We’ve included models that attach to tablets, tripods, and a wide variety of cameras, and that offer a range of features, including clear screens and adjustable font sizes and scrolling speeds, and some of them aren't even all that expensive.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Ikan PT-Elite V2